DeLonghi La Specialista Arte Review 2023: There’s a Lot to Like!

 DeLonghi La Specialista Arte Review Overview

 I’ve already said it, but I had big expectations for this machine going into my DeLonghi La Specialista Arte review.
-Especially given how well the other La Specialista machines fared.
-Plus, at $599.99, I think this home espresso machine warrants more than a little consideration.
+Especially given how well the other La Specialista series machines fared.
+Plus, at $549.95, I think this home espresso machine warrants more than a little consideration.

 So, not only are you saving a few extra inches of counter space, you won’t need to cram a separate burr coffee grinder into your kitchen.

-You won’t always see integrated grinders with an affordable machine, but it’s not an unwelcome addition.
+You won’t always see integrated grinders on an affordable machine, but it’s far from an unwelcome addition.
 If anything, I think it only reaffirms that you’re getting the best of both worlds with the La Specialista Arte.
-You’ll have a full set of manual controls at your fingertips as well as features I’d expect from an advanced semi automatic or super automatic.
+You’ll have a full set of manual controls at your fingertips as well as features I’d expect from an advanced semi-automatic or super automatic.

-Ultimately, we could be dealing with a compact machine that’ll be able to please the pros and the newbies.
-After all, that’s not something you see every day.
+A compact machine that might be able to please the pros and the newbies?
+That’s not something you see every day.

 DeLonghi La Specialista Arte Features